AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 The brain might encode this uncertainty using population codes, where neural activity patterns reflect variance (uncertainty about a single variable) and covariance (how two variables relate).
 Since we are using llms as proxy of experience data storage similar to what the brain does, we are going to assume this encoding as well for now.
 State representation
-In the bayesian brain hypothesis, the brain is thought to have higher cortical areas which encode abstract, high-level expectations like “its stormy”,; it has lower cortical areas which process sensory details, kiek local rain intensity.
+In the bayesian brain hypothesis, the brain is thought to have higher cortical areas which encode abstract, high-level expectations like “its stormy”,; it has lower cortical areas which process sensory details, like local rain intensity.
 And it has feedback looks that carry precitns form higher levels to lower levels and send back errors signals when prec iotns dont match sensory input.

+In our system, state representation is also the place where the system makes assumptions of data.
+These are latent variables.

+Latent Varibales
+For example we can assume there is a true temperature Ttrue that we want to infer.
+We dont observe Ttrue directly; instead we get a measurement of Tobs that is noisy.
+Then we get measurement model (likelohood)

+Tobs​=Ttrue​+ϵT​,
+where ϵT​∼N(0,σT2​)

+Thenw e specify a prior for Tture, for instance if we expect the temperature typically hovers around 25 witha astandar deviation of 5 we could define

+Ttrue​∼N(25,52).

+This is the prior belief before seeing the current observation.
+This is also where we can leverage large language models experience for prior modeling.

+So even though temperature is coninoulsy observed, we predefine it by assuming a generative process: thre is a latent Ttrue that geenrates teh observed Tobs via noise.
+Specifying a prior for Tture; this ecnodes initial belief about temperature before new data.
+Incorporating measurement uncertainty: Through the noise model ϵT​∼N(0,σT2​).

 Factors